Current Exhibitions & Installations

-To learn more about an exhibition, please click on its title.
+To learn more about an exhibition or installation, please click on its title.

 View colorful paper weavings by Miguel Arzabe as you climb the museum stairs.
 Miguel Arzabe transforms discarded paper into colorful weavings.
 Honoring his Andean heritage, Miguel’s patterns celebrate cultures that preceded and continue to survive colonization.
 He uses promotional materials from contemporary art exhibits and fairs.
 By collecting, cutting, and remixing images of artworks that are […]

 Honor laborers past, present and future with vibrant portraits from Hung Liu alongside tools from Santa Cruz County workers and stories by Working for Dignity.
 Explore tapestries and mixed media prints by artist Hung Liu— one of the most renowned Chinese artists living in United States today.
 Raised in China during the Cultural Revolution, Hung Liu […]

 Step into a vibrant Native California through photographs by Dugan Aguilar and the Amah Mutsun Tribal Band Native American photographer Dugan Aguilar’s self-described purpose is to “show Natives alive and well.”
 For almost forty years, Dugan traveled across California to photograph gatherings where California Indian people meet.
 Featuring stunning photographs by Dugan Aguilar and the Amah […]

 The Chamber of Heart & Mystery is an imaginarium for all ages.
 Dive into this whimsical exhibit that’s a portal to The Word Lab, a new afternoon writing lab at the MAH.
 The Chamber of Heart and Mystery invites you to explore the mysteries surrounding the human heart.
 Staged as a fictional study for Dr. Cora […]